dbxone/dbxui/CONTRIBUTING.md

 Please work off the staging branch and make pull requests to that branch.
 The master branch will only be updated for new releases.

-The Bitshares UI team is supported by this [worker proposal](http://www.dbxchain.foundation/workers/2017-08-bill-butler).
+The dbxchain UI team is supported by this [worker proposal](http://www.dbxchain.foundation/workers/2017-08-bill-butler).
 It provides the funds needed to pay the coordinator and the bounties and the Bitshares Foundation.

 If you would like to get involved, we have a [Telegram chatroom](https://t.me/DBXChainDEX) where you can ask questions and get help.
 You may also join [DBXChain on Discord](https://discord.gg/GsjQfAJ)